 Where do we go next?

-Metro is beginning the Regional Transportation Plan update by working with the public and partners around the region to understand the existing regional challenges and what areas should be the focus of the plan update.
-Following this phase, Metro will begin efforts to develop a shared vision of the future and strategies to get there.
+Metro is updating the Regional Transportation Plan by working with the public and partners around the region to understand the existing regional challenges and local and regional priorities for our system of roads, bridges, transit, sidwalks and bikeways.